TubaAdrienn/SZFM_2020_2_Softies/functional_specification.md

 		* By clicking on the "Back" button the user is able to go back to the description of the game's rules.

 ## Function - Requirement Compliance
-The desire for responsive window design that is drawn up in the requirements specification.
-We strive for simple, well-designed and clear games that anyone can easily play.
-Java will be responsible for smooth operation and JavaFX for amazing display.
-We strive to create the games in an Operating System independent way, so despite the usage of different systems the games will work the same.
+The requirements are written in the Requirement Specification.
+The games should work properly with no lags, no crashing.
+Every children should easy to operate with the games with the child-friendly display.
+The scores should save to the database.

 ## Glossary
 * Desktop game: It is a type of video game played on personal computers rather than on video game consoles or arcade machine.